Follow this post for up-to-date information on government support offered through the COVID-19 pandemic.

 - Lockdown Support provides an extra 25 per cent for organizations temporarily shut down by a mandatory public health order issued by a qualifying public health authority, in addition to the 65 per cent subsidy.

-- Extension of the Canada Emergency Wage Subsidy (CEWS) through until June 2021.
+- Canada Emergency Wage Subsidy (CEWS) has been extended through until June 2021.
 CEWS is a subsidy to cover part of employee wages for eligible employers.
-Visit the website for more information on subsidy rates and new changes to the program.
+UPDATED - the maximum subsidy rate for periods 11 to 13 is 75%—click here for more information on subsidy rates and additional changes to the program.

 - Large Employer Emergency Financing Facility (LEEFF): Will provide bridge financing to Canada’s largest employers, whose needs during the pandemic are not being met through conventional financing, in order to keep their operations going.